theoptips/mentor_FAQ/FAQ.md

 - FAQ 046 Pandas Cheat Sheet Ans 054
 - FAQ 047 pre-requisites Ans 055
 - FAQ 048 Difference between the intro to ML and MLEND the two Machine Learning Engineering Nanodegrees Ans 056
+- FAQ 049 I cannot understand the example, can you give me another example and some visual aids (slides, visualizations, simulations)?
+Ans 057
+- FAQ 050 Help I don't know where to start for Image Classifier project.
+Are there any sample codes I can look at.
+Ans 058
+- FAQ 051 Help!
+My model performance isn't improving the loss is not decreasing.
+Ans 059

 # ANSWERS
 - Answer 000 When in doubt email support@udacity.com